Peter Yarrow: Early life and family

-Bernard Yarrow (1899–1973) attended the Jagiellonian University (Kraków, Poland) and the Odessa University (Odessa, Ukraine), before emigrating to the United States in 1922 at the age of 23.
-He anglicized his surname from Yaroshevitz to Yarrow, obtained a Bachelor of Science degree from Columbia University in 1925 where he joined Phi Sigma Delta fraternity, and in 1928 graduated from Columbia Law School.
-He then maintained a private law practice in New York City until 1938, when he was appointed an assistant district attorney under the then-district attorney, Thomas E. Dewey.
-In 1944 he was recruited into the Office of Strategic Services, where he served with distinction.
+Bernard Yarrow (1899–1973) attended the Jagiellonian University (Kraków) and the Odesa University (Odesa) before emigrating to the United States in 1922 at age 23.
+He anglicized his surname from Yaroshevitz to Yarrow, obtained a Bachelor of Science degree in 1925 from Columbia University, where he joined Phi Sigma Delta fraternity, and graduated from Columbia Law School in 1928.
+He then maintained a private law practice in New York City until 1938, when he was appointed an assistant district attorney under Thomas E. Dewey.
+He was recruited into the Office of Strategic Services, where he served with distinction, in 1944.

-After the war, Bernard Yarrow joined Sullivan and Cromwell, the Dulles brothers' law firm.
+After the war, Bernard joined Sullivan & Cromwell, the Dulles brothers' law firm.
 He was a founding board member of the National Committee for a Free Europe, an anti-Communist organization.
-In 1952 he became a senior vice-president of the CIA-funded Radio Free Europe, an organization he helped to found.
+He became a senior vice-president of the CIA-funded Radio Free Europe, an organization he helped found, in 1952.

-Yarrow's mother Vera (1904–1991), who had come to America at age three, became a speech and drama teacher at New York's Julia Richman High School for girls.
-She and Bernard divorced in 1943 when their son Peter was five, and Vera subsequently married Harold Wisebrode, the executive director of the Central Synagogue in Manhattan.
-Bernard Yarrow married his wartime London OSS partner Silvia Tim, and converted to Protestantism.
+Yarrow's mother, Vera (1904–1991), who had come to the United States at the age of three, became a speech and drama teacher at New York City's Julia Richman Education Complex for girls.
+She and Bernard divorced in 1943, when Peter was five.
+Vera subsequently married Harold Wisebrode, the executive director of the Central Synagogue in Manhattan.
+Bernard married his wartime London OSS partner Silvia Tim and converted to Protestantism.

-Peter Yarrow spent the summers of 1951 and 1952 at Interlochen's Music camp.
-Peter graduated second in his class among male students with a physics prize from New York's High School of Music and Art, where he had studied painting.
-He was accepted at Cornell University as a physics major but soon switched majors, graduating with a Bachelor of Arts in psychology in 1959.
-Among his Cornell classmates were Thomas Pynchon, Richard Fariña and David Shetzline.
+Peter spent the summers of 1951 and 1952 at Interlochen's Music camp.
+He graduated second in his class among male students from New York City's High School of Music and Art, where he had studied painting and received a physics prize.
+He was accepted at Cornell University, where he began as a physics major but soon switched to psychology, graduating with a Bachelor of Arts in 1959.
+Among his Cornell classmates were Lenny Lipton and Richard Fariña.